Print Recipe

 To cook the dish, preheat a large, stainless-steel pan over medium to medium-high heat.

-Note: This recipe calls for 7 ounces of pasta but we felt it was a bit too much for an appetizer and the amount of sauce; therefore, we recommend using 5 or 6 ounces of pasta.
+Note: This recipe calls for 7 ounces of dried pasta but we felt it was a bit too much for an appetizer and the amount of sauce; therefore, we recommend using 5 or 6 ounces of dried pasta.
 Angel hair pasta is also known as cappellini or spaghettini.

 Add the pasta to the water and stir gently until the water returns to a boil.
 Set a timer according to the package (3 to 5 minutes).
 Cook until the pasta is just al dente.